Some Captured History of Glanamman and Garnant

 The pipe organ at St Margaret's.

 The pipe organ at the church was transferred from the old church building..
-This is no longer in use and a modern organ, which requires no pumping, is now used in the sevices.
+This was eventually left in disuse and a modern organ, which required no pumping, was used in the sevices.

 St Margaret's Church members c.1910.